akaalias/getstreamline/README.md

 Here’s the RUB.

-### Problem #1: Peace without future
+### Problem #1: Peace without a future

 When I journal with pen and paper, I often want to reference something I had written down.

-But there is NO EASY WAY to link to a note in Obsidian without losing the peace and quiet that I cherish.
+But there is **no easy way to link to a note** in Obsidian without losing the peace and quiet that I cherish.

 So, none of my heart-felt writings will be ever part of Obsidian because they’re stuck on paper???